jeffmagill/jeffmagill.dev/content/blog/building-a-flexible-modal-component-in-react.md

 };
 ```

-This pattern ensures our modal appears above all other content, regardless of where the component is used in our React tree.
+This pattern ensures our modal appears above all other content, avoiding issues with z-index and stacking contexts.

 ### Scroll Management Within the Modal

-For modals with a lot of content, we want the modal itself to scroll while keeping other elements in place.
+For modals with a lot of content, we want the modal content to scroll while keeping other elements in their place.
 We can accomplish this by making the header sticky and having the content area scroll independently:

 ```scss
 .modalHeader {